finn-no/lifestyle/README.md

 The examples directory contains an example of using lifestyle with express to make a basic version of FINN.

 In the examples/nfinn directory and run npm install.
-Then run  "node server.js".
+Then run  `node server.js`.

 This assumes you are on the FINN network and don't need an API key.
 To use a key, pass it in as an argument:

-"node server.js my-key-here"
+`node server.js my-key-here`

 The first time the page loads it may take some time, as it populates caches on first pageload.